 Traditionally, livestock agents, who buy and sell cattle and other livestock on behalf of farmers, have provided working capital to their farmer clients from their own capital or overdraft facilities.
 SocietyOne AgriLending provides an alternative for agents to fund these transactions by offering lending facilities to livestock agents to help them fund farmers' livestock purchases.

-Livestock agents may only use the loan to fund purchases of trading livestock (such as cattle) for fattening by their clients.
+Livestock agents may only use the loan to fund the purchase of traded livestock (cattle, sheep and lambs) for fattening within the loan term.

 Currently NSW, WA, QLD, VIC, SA and ACT.

-SocietyOne's credit team and loan origination system assesses borrowers' creditworthiness using best practice credit assessment techniques.
+SocietyOne's credit team and loan origination system assesses the creditworthiness of livestock agents using best practice credit assessment techniques.
 Credit facilities are only given to livestock agents who meet SocietyOne's credit requirements.
-Once a credit limit is approved the livestock agent may draw down against this facility to purchase livestock for their farmer clients.
+Once a credit limit is approved the livestock agent may draw down against this facility to purchase livestock.
 Each draw down is an individual loan on our system.
-Investors may take a fractional part of each loan.

-The settlement office uses its technology and expertise to arrange for completion of all required documentation, advance funds on receipt of purchase invoices from the sales yards, maintain the required interface with the NLIS and provide executed documentation to SocietyOne.
+The settlement office uses its expertise to arrange for completion of documentation, advances funds on receipt of purchase invoices from the sales yards, maintains the required interface with the NLIS and provide signed documentation to SocietyOne.

 The interest rate is fixed for the life of the loan.
 It calculates daily and accrues during the life of the loan.

 This investment does not provide a regular or consistent income stream.
 Interest and capital are repaid upon full or partial (pro rata repayment) sale of the funded livestock.
 Individual loans have a term of 12 months but may be repaid earlier without penalty.

 Livestock loans are not a liquid investment as there is currently no secondary market to sell loans.
 Loan investments are held for the term of the loan unless the borrower repays early (which they may do without penalty).
-Each loan has a maximum term of 18 months; however, on average loans are repaid within 6 to 9 months.
+Each loan has a maximum term of 12 months.
+On average loans are repaid within 6 to 9 months.

-SocietyOne adheres to strict credit control protocols and passes loans to a collection agency when a borrower is in default.
-If a borrower does not repay the loan, you will lose your investment in that loan.
+SocietyOne adheres to strict credit control protocols and may pass loans to a collection agency when a borrower is in default.
+If a borrower does not repay the loan, you may lose your investment in that particular loan.

 Are you looking to invest?
 Click here to learn how